 Classical Music – 2 Categories

-- Hindustani Music is practiced in Northern Parts of India
+- Hindustani Music is practised in Northern Parts of India

-- Carnatic Music is practiced in the Southern Parts of India
+- Carnatic Music is practised in the Southern Parts of India

 Difference between Carnatic and Hindustani Music

 The below tables gives the areas of difference between Carnatic and Hindustani Music.